Head, ITER Fabrication Department

 Full-Time / Part-Time Full-Time

 Do you want to be an influential part of the world’s largest fusion experiment?
-The Princeton Plasma Physics Laboratory (PPPL) has an exceptional opportunity for a dynamic and visionary leader to serve as the U.S. ITER Diagnostic Team Lead and the PPPL ITER Fabrication Department Head.
-This position comes with the opportunity to grow and advance international research initiatives, leading engineering projects, influencing the most complex fusion facility ever built.
-ITER is an international nuclear fusion research and engineering mega-project, which will be the world's largest magnetic confinement plasma physics experiment studying burning plasmas for the first time.
+The Princeton Plasma Physics Laboratory (PPPL) has an exceptional opportunity for a dynamic and visionary leader to serve as the U.S. International Thermonuclear Experimental Reactor (ITER) Diagnostic Team Lead and the PPPL ITER Projects Head.
+Reporting to the PPPL Deputy Director for Operations and US ITER Technical Systems Division Director, this position comes with the opportunity to grow and advance international research initiatives, leading engineering projects, influencing the most complex fusion facility ever built.
+ITER is an international nuclear fusion research and engineering megaproject, which will be the world's largest magnetic confinement plasma physics experiment studying burning plasmas for the first time.
 Thirty-five nations are collaborating to build and operate ITER tokamak, located in France.

-As a member of PPPL’s senior leadership team, you will actively participate in Laboratory strategic planning and management functions, and represent U.S. ITER on the Laboratory Leadership Council.
+As a member of PPPL’s senior leadership team, you will actively participate in Laboratory strategic planning and management functions and be a member of the Laboratory Leadership Council.
+Key responsibilities include:

 Education and Experience:

-- Bachelor’s Degree in high temperature physics, engineering, or related field, and 15 or more years’ experience leading complex projects required.
+- 12-15 or more years’ experience leading complex projects

-- Advanced degree in engineering; 10 years’ experience in leading major R&D, DOE or other federally funded programs or projects highly desirable.
+- Experience in leading major R&D, DOE or other federally funded programs or projects highly desirable

 Knowledge, Skills and Abilities:

-- Ability to lead a national, multi-disciplinary engineering team as part of an international project.
+- Ability to lead a national, multi-disciplinary engineering team.

 - Ability to lead and perform effectively in a climate of constant change.